 Ask people how they’re feeling, ensure you are expressing your own responsibility but also your involvement with other teams across the organisation.
 You will also need to ensure you can communicate your vision and expectations correctly in order for your team to know what they’re working towards and what they should prioritise.

 4. Be consistent, but know when to change things up

 As a good leader, you will need to remain cool, calm and collected in every situation presented to you.
 Being consistent is a huge part of a team feeling psychologically safe and motivated, but you should always be on the lookout for when things need to take a different direction.

 Can you be on the lookout for things that could be improved now?
 Can you see anything that could do with a new approach?
 These are the kind of questions leaders will have to ask themselves so they can find the right balance between consistency and shifting the equilibrium.

 5. Embrace continuous learning in your work environment

 Continuous learning is important for any career, but particularly marketing.
 Providing yourself and your team with new training opportunities will create a positive and encouraging work culture.
 As a leader, you should be open to new learning opportunities yourself, but also ask your team what would benefit their professional skill set.

-One way in which you can provide your marketing team with continuous learning is through a membership like our Members Society.
-Our bespoke team's packages are created specifically for leaders to invest in their teams.
+One way in which you can provide your marketing team with continuous learning is through a membership like the Girls in Marketing Membership.
+Our team’s packages are created specifically for leaders to invest in their teams.
 By getting involved with monthly networking sessions, webinars hosted by industry experts and new resources, your team can feel educated, empowered and connected in the marketing industry.